 How can you tell when a movie is truly great?
-When the actors finish the film, and you just want to see them back together as if they were a real family or really friends!
-You want to check in with them over the years to see if they're still hanging out, keeping their signature looks, and saying the same catch phrases. ("Inconceivable!")
+Likely when the actors finish the film, and you just want to see them back together as if they were a real family or really close friends.
+You want to check in with them over the years to see if the celebs are still hanging out, keeping their signature looks, and saying the same catchphrases. ("Inconceivable!")

 Actors: Michael J. Fox, Christopher Lloyd, Lea Thompson, Crispin Glover, Billy Zane, + more